kirinokirino/JishoScripts/README.md

 For some reason, jisho api responds with some duplicates, so `cleanJSON` walks the kanjis dir and removes the duplicates.
 Lastly, `makeCSV` reads kanjis dir and makes one tsv (tabs, yeah) file.
 Fills with some empty tabs so anki doesn't argue.

-jmdict-eng-common is a converted to json jmdict dictionary from [this repository](https://github.com/scriptin/jmdict-simplified).
+jmdict-eng-common and jmdict-eng is a converted to json jmdict dictionary from [this repository](https://github.com/scriptin/jmdict-simplified).
 This package uses the [JMdict/EDICT](http://www.edrdg.org/wiki/index.php/JMdict-EDICT_Dictionary_Project) dictionary files.
 These files are the property of the [Electronic Dictionary Research and Development Group](http://www.edrdg.org/), and are used in conformance with the Group's [licence](http://www.edrdg.org/edrdg/licence.html).
-`jmdictLoader.ts` uses that file to simplify it into jmdict-min.json. jmdict-min.json is licensed under [Electronic Dictionary Research and Development Group's](http://www.edrdg.org/) [licence](http://www.edrdg.org/edrdg/licence.html).
+`jmdictLoader.ts` uses that file to simplify it into jmdict-min.json and jmdict-min-full.json.
+They are licensed under [Electronic Dictionary Research and Development Group's](http://www.edrdg.org/) [licence](http://www.edrdg.org/edrdg/licence.html).
 And then `kanjiMap.ts` uses kanji as a key and makes a `jmdictObject.json` out of that, same licence.

 print_json is basically
 [catj deno example](https://deno.land/std@0.95.0/examples/catj.ts).